Robin Gosens: Fiorentina

 On 30 August 2024, Gosens joined Serie A side Fiorentina on loan with a conditional obligation to buy.
-On 7 May 2025, he completed a permanent move to the club for a transfer fee of €7.5 million.
-The following day, he scored twice against Real Betis in the second leg of the UEFA Europa Conference League semi-final, which ended in a 2–2 draw.
+On 8 May 2025, he scored twice against Real Betis in the second leg of the UEFA Europa Conference League semi-final, which ended in a 2–2 draw.
 After his substitution, the match resulted in a 4–3 aggregate defeat in extra time.
 At the end of the 2024–25 season, the conditional obligation to buy has been triggered, making the transfer permanent.

+Schalke 04 (loan)

+On 17 July 2026, Gosens signed for Bundesliga club Schalke 04 on loan for the 2026–27 season, with an obligation to buy triggered by a set number of appearances and Schalke's league survival.

 International career

 On 25 August 2020, Gosens received his first call-up to represent the Germany national football team.
 He made his debut on 3 September, starting in the 2020–21 UEFA Nations League match against Spain.

 On 19 May 2021, he was included in the UEFA Euro 2020 squad.
 On 19 June 2021, he scored a goal and provided an assist in a 4–2 win over Portugal in a group stage game at the tournament, for which he was awarded the Star of the Match.

 Gosens was excluded from the Germany squad for the 2022 FIFA World Cup, with coach Hansi Flick stating the reason was Gosens' loss of rhythm over the previous year due to a lack of appearances.

-After also not being nominated for the UEFA Euro 2024 in Germany, he was called up to the team again by new Bundestrainer Julian Nagelsmann for the UEFA Nations League games in October 2024.
+After also not being nominated for the UEFA Euro 2024 in Germany, he was called up to the team again by new manager Julian Nagelsmann for the UEFA Nations League games in October 2024.

 Personal life

 Gosens was born in Emmerich am Rhein, North Rhine-Westphalia near the Dutch border and grew up in Elten, a part of the municipality of Emmerich.
-Elten was under Dutch administration from 1949 until 1963 and lot of the older generation of the inhabitants holds the Dutch citizenship including Gosens' father Holger Gosens.
+Elten was under Dutch administration from 1949 until 1963, and many older inhabitants hold the Dutch citizenship, including Gosens' father Holger Gosens.
 Robin holds both German and Dutch citizenship.
 During a press conference for the Germany national team, Gosens mentioned that he grew up as a Schalke 04 fan.
 In June 2022, he married his girlfriend Rabea Böhlke, with whom he has two sons born in 2021 and 2023 respectively.

 He departed the national team in November 2023 to take parental leave for the birth of his second son.

 On 22 February 2023, Gosens earned his B.Sc. in Psychology from the SRH Fernhochschule.